|

 For the details, please see the terms of use.

-Once an image has been vectorized, you can delete the background in a vector editing program.
+Also, once an image has been vectorized, you can delete the background (or any other shape in the image) in a vector editing program.

 Currently, Vector Magic does not have a specific feature to convert gradients to gradient vector shapes (instead they are converted to bands of constant color).
 The Vectorization Wizard will help you achieve the best results in vectorizing the shapes of your artwork.
 You can then edit the colors or add the gradient with a vector editing program.